-EMERGENCY UK carries out activities of fundraising, raising awareness, communication and recruitment on behalf of EMERGENCY in the UK.
+EMERGENCY UK carries out fundraising, awareness, communication and recruitment activities on behalf of EMERGENCY in the UK.

-As a limited company and registered charity, our accounts are independently examined and we also report to the Charity Commission, an independent body that regulates activities of charities in the UK.
+As a limited company and registered charity, our accounts are independently examined.
+We also report to the Charity Commission, an independent body that regulates charities in the UK.

 Projects in the field are operated by EMERGENCY from their offices in Milan, Rome and Venice.